Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 # Infrastructure Deployment
 ## Create AKS Cluster with Virtual Nodes

-Create a new AKS cluster with virtual nodes enabled or enable virtual nodes on an existing AKS cluster by following one of the options below.
+Create a new AKS cluster with virtual nodes enabled or enable virtual nodes on an existing AKS cluster by following one of the options below:

 ### Option1 : Create a new AKS cluster with Virtual Nodes enabled